shukriadams/discord-giveawaybot/README.md

     "processLifetime" : 480

 This value is in minutes, and after it has elapsed, the bot will cleanly exit and flush used memory.
 If you're hosting with docker or pm2, they should automatically bring the bot back up, and you're good to run again.
+If you find your bot hangs or is unresponsive, shorten the time.
+This is not an ideal solution, but it works well enough for now.

 ## Additional config